teresa930206/Analytics-Project/README.md

 ## **Market Strategy Recommendation**
 Based on the above recommendation from the market basket analysis, we can propose 3 possible focused marketing campaigns for the selected customer group.
 - ***Marketing Strategy to Cross-sell and Up-sell products on Website:***
 >- Bundle Recommendation (Cross-sell): Suggest complementary products based on the apriori recommendations.
-For ex: If a client buys BL Heating Surgical kits, recommend purchasing Instruments, Cases + Others, or Abutments.
 >-Product Upgrades (Up-sell): Offer upgrades to premium versions of the products they are purchasing.
-For ex: Suggest upgrading to BLAT TiZr Implants when they are buying BLAT Ti Implants for additional benefits.
 ![Sample Graph](graphs/Marketing1.png)

 - ***Marketing Strategy for Product Bundling Offers:***
 >- Promotions and Discounts: Volume Discounts: Discounts based on the volume of purchase, give incentives for bulk orders.
 >- Limited-Time Offers: Promote limited-time discounts on bundled packages to create urgency.
->- Targeted Marketing Campaigns:Email Marketing: Segment email lists to target general dentists in DSOs and send tailored content about the bundled packages, highlighting the benefits associated.
+>- Targeted Marketing Campaigns:Email Marketing: Segment email lists to target general dentists in the organization and send tailored content about the bundled packages, highlighting the benefits associated.
 ![Sample Graph](graphs/Marketing2.png)

 - ***Marketing Strategy to Incorporate Referral Program:***